 Also, garden mums tend to have smaller flowers than the annual potted variety.
 Outside of the fact that one plant will die while the other can persist, the question of annual vs. perennial chrysanthemums doesn’t matter if you are looking for single use fall color.

 Keeping Your Perennial Mums

 Divide your mums every few years to promote healthier plants.
-Pinch plants back from early spring to mid-July every 2 weeks for tighter, compact plants with a dense covering of spectacular flowers.
+Pinch plants back from early spring to mid July every two weeks for tighter, compact plants with a dense covering of spectacular flowers.
 Water regularly and fertilize in July.

 These easy flowers are one of the work horses of the garden and will be consistent performers in gardens of almost every region.